Authentic German Almond Horns (Mandelhörnchen)

 A Bakery-Style Recipe Inspired by Crusty Bun Bakery in Winnipeg

-There’s something undeniably special about European pastries, and one that holds a cherished place in German baking is the Mandelhörnchen—or German Almond Horns.
-These delicate, crescent-shaped cookies are made from soft, almond-rich dough, coated in crunchy almonds, and dipped in smooth dark chocolate.
-The result?
-A perfect balance of chewy, nutty, and sweet.
+There's something undeniably special about European pastries, and one that holds a cherished place in German baking is the Mandelhörnchen—or German Almond Horns.
+These delicate, crescent-shaped cookies are made from a soft, almond-rich dough, coated in crunchy almonds, and dipped in smooth dark chocolate.
+The result is a perfect balance of chewy, nutty, and sweet.

 The Inspiration Behind This Recipe